HerringtonDarkholme/av-ts/README.md

 5. `watch` handlers are declared in `@Watch` decorator, so user cannot watch the wrong property.

 6. All other options are considered as component's meta info.
-So users should declare them in the `@Componet` decorator function.
+So users should declare them in the `@Component` decorator function.

 7. You can also extend av-ts by `Component.register`ing new decorators.
 Useful for libraries like Vuex, Vue-router.